 Alignment Proxy points are the road alignment points that were made available at Point 3.

 Select Alignment Proxy from the Category list.
 Then in the Alignment line name list, select the line to be made available at the Cross-Section table.
 The line name can be kept the same or wildcards can be used for better reading of the points.
 For example: line "20100_L" is the centre line of the road, therefore CL can be used as a wildcard.
 Click the add button on the right side of the Cross-Section table.
 The alignment point will be made available at the table.
 This type of points are not geometry points.

 Outer Face points are geometry points.
-They can be added by selecting the add button on the right side of the Cross-Section table and are usually constrained to other points.
+They can be added by selecting the add button on the right side of the Cross-Section table and are constrained to other points.
 More about this type of points below.
 A group of outer face points creates a section.
-There is only one group of outer face points per section.
-The number of outer face points needs to be the same when having more than one key section.
+There can be only one group of outer face points per section.
+The number of outer face points needs to be the same when having more than one key section to define an object.
 For example, if the start key section of the deck is defined with 10 points, any other key sections (mid and end span) need to be defined with 10 points.
-If the number of outer face points is not the same at all the key sections that defines the object, an alert message is shown after clicking the Create button.
+If the number of outer face points is not the same an alert message is shown after clicking the Create button.

 Virtual points are support points that can be used to constrain any other point type to define the key section.
 These are not geometry points and will not appear in the model or in drawings.